 If using store-bought short crust pastry, defrost and roll out gently.

 Tip: Leave roughly trimmed, and trim properly after cooking in case the pastry shrinks at all.
-Then line pastry shell with baking paper weighted down with lentils or rice grains and blind bake for about 15 minutes until just starting to colour.
+Line pastry shell with baking paper weighted down with lentils or rice grains and blind bake for about 15 minutes until just starting to colour.

-Place the butternut cubes in a microwave proof-dish and microwave on high for 10 minutes, or until cooked through and can be easily pierced with a knife.
+Place the chopped courgettes in a microwave-proof dish and microwave on high for 5 minutes, or until just cooked through.
 Remove from the microwave, and set aside to cool.

-Tip the butternut into the tart shell, scatter with the Gorgonzola, pour over the egg custard filling and bake for about 25 minutes, or until the filling has set and the custard is lightly golden.
+Layer the courgettes, ricotta and mint inside the tart shell, pour over the egg custard filling and bake for about 25 minutes, or until the filling has set and the custard is lightly golden.